5 min read · Cost

 Quick Answers

-Most need at least hairline crack caulk and minor surface repair; serious stucco damage is less common.
+Most need at least hairline crack caulk and minor surface repair.
+Serious stucco damage is the exception rather than the rule.

 Sources